Updated: Jun 20

-As a trainer, when facing this question, I tend to reply with another question: is it benefitial?
+As a trainer, when facing this question, I tend to reply with another question: is it beneficial?

-What it is, in the short, medium and longer terms more benefitial for them?
+What is, in the short, medium, and longer terms more beneficial for them?

-Well, lets keep talking about strength and weigths for our children and teens.
+Well, let's keep talking about the strength and weight use of our children and teens.

-As we were saying above, many of us believe, kids won’t get stronger by lifting weights and will probably hurt themselves.
-But a major new review just published in Pediatrics, together with a growing body of other scientific reports, suggest that, in fact, weight training can be not only safe for young people, it can also be beneficial, even essential.
+As we were saying above, many of us believe, that kids won’t get stronger by lifting weights and will probably hurt themselves.
+But a major new review just published in Pediatrics, together with a growing body of other scientific reports, suggests that weight training can be not only safe for young people, but it can also be beneficial, even essential.

 That finding, which busts one of the most pervasive myths about resistance training for young people — that they won’t actually get stronger — is in accord with the results and opinions of most researchers who have studied the subject.
 “We’ve worked with kindergartners, having them just use balloons and dowels” as strength training tools, “and found that they developed strength increases,” said Dr. Faigenbaum, a widely acknowledged expert on the topic of youth strength training.
 (His most recent book is in fact titled “Youth Strength Training.”)